Agriculture

 Irrigation and Fertilizer Management of Jute

 Jute cultivation requires a minimum of 50 cm of water and a soil moisture of 18 – 20% for its growth and development.
-The water needs are met either through rain or irrigation.
+Water needs are met through rain or irrigation.
 Irrigation is especially required in areas with insufficient rainfall.

-During the initial stages of growth, one or two irrigations at an interval of 20 days are required.
-This ensures that soil gets sufficient moisture which is very important for the germination of the jute seeds.
+During the initial stages of growth, one or two irrigations at 20-day intervals are required.
+This ensures that the soil receives sufficient moisture, which is very important for the germination of jute seeds.

 Fertilizer supplies essential nutrients for the growth of jute crops.
-Phosphorus, Potash, Nitrogen, Urea, and Compost are used as fertilizers.
-Generally, white jute species require more nutrients compared to the tossa jute.
+Phosphorus, Muriate of Potash, Nitrogen, Urea, and Compost are used as fertilizers.
+Generally, white jute species require more nutrients compared to the Tossa jute.

 Jute Harvesting

-The harvesting of jute can take place after 120 – 150 days from sowing of jute.
+The harvesting of jute can take place after 120 – 150 days from the sowing of jute.
 The harvesting usually occurs in October.
-By then the jute crop starts shedding flowers.
-Ideally, the harvesting of jute crops at early stages gives the best quality fibre.
+By then, the jute crop starts shedding flowers.
+Ideally, harvesting jute crops at early stages yields the best-quality fibre.

 After harvesting, jute plants are left in the field for 2-3 days for the leaves to shed.
 Then, the plants are tied into bundles of 20 – 25 cm for soaking in water.
-Soaking is carried out just after harvest.
+Soaking is performed immediately after harvest.

 Jute Fibre Extraction

 The fibre of the jute plant is under the bark, and it surrounds the woody central part of the stem.
-To extract jute fiber, usually two methods are used.
+To extract jute fibre, usually two methods are used.
 These are:

 • Single plant extraction method, and